SagarOnline/microfrontend/README.md

 I have implemented some examples in this repository to demonstrate the concept of microfrontend implementation.
 These are explained in section [How to implement Micro Frontend](#How-to-implement-Micro-Frontend) .
 If you already know the concepts, then you can directly jump to this section.

 I have taken the reference from following resources to explain the Micro Frontend concepts.
-I tried to keep the explaination minimal because these concepts are already explained in details at below links.
-I highly recommend to go through above resources.
+I tried to keep the explaination minimal because these concepts are already explained in details here.
+I highly recommend to go through these resources.

 * [micro-frontends.org](https://micro-frontends.org/)
 * Martin Fowler's blog on [microfrontend](https://martinfowler.com/articles/micro-frontends.html)